pacti-org/pacti/docs/case_studies.md

 A case study on modeling the specifications of biological sensors to construct a library of parts and guide biocircuit design.

 # Signal processing pipelines in digital ICs

+# Space Mission

+A case study on modeling the specifications of autonomous tasks for a planning/scheduling onboard of a space mission system.